theinformatics/lyrics/md/Pre-Programmed-Love-Affair.md

-## :warning: draft version

 # Pre-Programmed Love Affair

 #### Verse 1

-Today, her first day, she will surprise you!
+Today's, her first day, she will surprise you!
 She joined a dev team, will engineer, too
 In her team are only men, sexist jokes, now and then
-They know it all cause they are men
+They know it all 'cause they are men

 She's a first class engineer, totally into
 Writing unit tests, clean code, yes she will do